 First-time buyers tell you whether the product delivered on its marketing promise.
 Repeat buyers reveal what drives ongoing purchase and how the product has integrated into their routines.
 Trial-but-not-repeat buyers are the most valuable group: they were interested enough to try but not satisfied enough to return.
 Their feedback identifies the specific gaps between expectation and experience.

-Post-launch tracking feeds directly into your product innovation pipeline, identifying line extension opportunities, formulation improvements, and messaging refinements that sustain momentum beyond the launch window.
+Post-launch tracking feeds directly into your innovation pipeline, identifying line extension opportunities, formulation improvements, and messaging refinements that sustain momentum beyond the launch window.

 Building a Compounding Research System